How To Find Mental Health Resources For Military Families

 There are a variety of ways that active service members, veterans, and military family members can connect with mental health resources.
 Military members and veterans may seek them out for support in coping with mental health conditions like those outlined above, while their family members may seek emotional support for the challenges military life may present to them as well.
 The Department of Defense recommends several mental health resources that military families can take advantage of, including:

-• The Real Warriors Campaign (RWC): a campaign that focuses on reducing the stigma associated with mental health, increasing mental health literacy, and encouraging active duty service members and veterans to seek psychological health support.
+This campaign focuses on reducing the stigma associated with mental health, increasing mental health literacy, and encouraging active duty service members and veterans to seek psychological health support.
 The RWC does this by releasing videos, online articles, podcasts, and other forms of media on the topic.

-• The Military Crisis Line: a mental health hotline available to all service members (including the National Guard and Reserve) as well as all veterans.
+This mental health hotline is available to all service members (including the National Guard and Reserve) as well as all veterans.
 Individuals do not have to be enrolled in VA healthcare or registered with the VA to utilize the Military Crisis Line.
 To call, dial 1-800-273-8255 and press 1.
 For those in the hard of hearing and deaf community, dial 711 and then 1-800-273-8255.
 To text, send a message to 838255.
 To start an online chat, visit the Veterans Crisis Line website.

-• Military One Source: a military website that provides stress-management tips, self-care apps, and other tools that may help individuals with their mental health.
+This military website provides stress-management tips, self-care apps, and other tools that may help individuals with their mental health.
 Military OneSource also connects users to community-based Military Family Life Counselors.

 For family members of those in the military, the Department of Veterans Affairs also suggests a variety of techniques, programs, and services that may be beneficial for mental health support.
 One of these resources—which can be helpful to members of the military and their family members alike—is talk therapy.